supnate/react-init/README.md

-# react-init
+# r3-setup
-Initialize an empty React project with Redux and React-router.
+Create an empty project using React + Redux + React-router.